mehedi2486/mehedi2486/README.md

 };
 ```

-I don't just learn technologies — I build things with them.
+I don't just learn technologies, I build things with them.
 Currently exploring how productivity tools can be redesigned from the ground up for students.

 ---